What It Means If Your Partner Suddenly Goes On A Spending Spree

-Of course, all blindsided fiascoes are not created equal.
-And experts stress that what may be a red flag for one person—say, a lack of desire to talk about politics—may be a breath of fresh air for someone else.
-But there are "absolute" red flags that shouldn’t be ignored, says Callisto Adams, PhD, founder of HeTexted.com, and a dating and relationship expert and coach.
+Still, there are "absolute" red flags, like abusive and controlling behavior, that shouldn’t be ignored, says Callisto Adams, PhD, founder of HeTexted.com, and a dating and relationship expert and coach.
 She says being cautious (not paranoid), and trusting your gut feeling and instincts is key to spotting a red flag.
 "It saves you time, tears, and experiences that won’t feel good when you look back at them," she adds.

-Ahead, discover the signs experts say most commonly indicate you're heading for some rough waters—and exactly how to address them.
-Hopefully, you can save yourself some heartache and focus on the things that bring you joy.
+Ahead, discover the signs experts say most commonly indicate your 'ship is heading for some rough waters, exactly how to address red flags as they emerge, and how to know when it's time to cut and run so you can save yourself some heartache.

 What is a relationship red flag?

-Again, relationship red flags vary, but a blanket understanding of what they are can be helpful so you can notice them when they crop up in your relationship or situationship (it’s a thing).
-“Red flags represent the early warnings of unhealthy traits that could potentially be damaging to the person or people involved in the relationship,” says Adams.
-“They’re tiny signals that make that inner voice say, ‘there’s definitely something off.’”
+What constitutes a red flag in a relationship varies from person to person, but a blanket understanding of what they are can be helpful if or when they crop up in your love life.
+"Red flags represent the early warnings of unhealthy traits that could potentially be damaging to the person or people involved in the relationship," says Adams.
+"They’re tiny signals that make that inner voice say, 'There’s definitely something off.'"

-In addition to relationship red flags, dating and relationship experts also point to the concept of relationship yellow flags.
-“A yellow flag is more of a warning sign that an issue may develop from a difference, difficulty, or area of struggle," says Adams.
+There are also yellow flags, which are "more of a warning sign that an issue may develop from a difference, difficulty, or area of struggle," says Adams.

-For example, early on in a relationship, a yellow flag might be that someone you're dating isn't available to spend enough time with you, says Rebekah Montgomery, PhD, a clinical psychologist who specializes in relationships.
-This could be more circumstantial (maybe something's going on at work) or turn into a longer-term issue (it signals that they can't make you or the relationship or priority across work and other contexts).
+A yellow flag might be that someone you're dating isn't available to spend enough time with you, says Rebekah Montgomery, PhD, a clinical psychologist based in Washington D.C. who specializes in relationships.
+This could be a more circumstantial situation (e.g. they're burning the midnight oil to nab a job promotion) or turn into a longer-term issue that signals they can't make you or the relationship a priority.